syneki/notion-cms/README.md

 Read more on [how to query your pages](#query).

-> :info: You can find the Database ID from the URL on the page.
+> ℹ You can find the Database ID from the URL on the page.

 ## `NotionRenderer`